The 7 top corporate business cards in the US compared by fees and features

 American Express Business Gold

-American Express is renowned for its premium offerings, and the Business Gold card is no exception.
-Cardholders can earn one membership reward point per dollar on most purchases.
-You can earn two points per dollar for select categories like airfare, travel, and advertising.
-These points can be redeemed for travel, gift cards, or statement credits, though the redemption value may vary.
-For example, travel and gift cards often offer better value per point compared to statement credits.3
+The American Express Business Gold Card earns one Membership Rewards point per dollar on most purchases and two points per dollar in select categories like airfare, travel, and advertising.
+Points can be redeemed for travel, gift cards, or statement credits, with travel and gift cards typically offering the best value.3

 Brex